 Instructions

-- Heat a medium pot over medium-high heat with a couple of inches of oil in it.
-Take the frozen chicken strips out of the freezer to thaw just enough to break them apart.
+• Heat a medium pot over medium-high heat with a couple of inches of oil in it.

-- Tear the vegan chicken strips apart into thirds that are about an inch long.
-If they are still too frozen to break, heat them in the microwave for 15 seconds.
-You can cut the strips if you prefer, but tearing them helps to create more jagged edges for the breading to hold onto.
+• Tear the vegan chicken strips into bite-sized pieces.
+You can cut the strips if you prefer, but tearing them helps to create jagged edges for the breading to hold onto.

-- Mix the rice vinegar, 2 tablespoons of soy sauce, salt, white pepper, and ginger together in a large bowl.
-Coat the vegan chicken pieces by gently stirring them into this liquid mixture.
-Now that the pieces are moistened, add the cornstarch to the bowl and gently toss to fully coat them.
+• Mix the rice vinegar, 2 tablespoons of soy sauce, salt, white pepper, and ginger in a large bowl.
+Coat the pieces by gently stirring them into this liquid mixture.
+Add the cornstarch to the bowl and gently toss to fully coat them.

-- Check to make sure the oil is between 325-350°F. Then drop a few pieces in at a time.
+• Check to make sure the oil is between 325-350°F (165°C).
+Then drop a few pieces in at a time.
 Let them fry for 2-3 minutes until they turn a light golden brown.
 Use a skimmer to lift them out of the hot oil, shake the excess oil off, and then place them on a cooling rack.

 Video